fefelixa/macfonts/README.md

 download sf pro, sf mono and sf compact

-install it (i do not know how but if someone does making a pull request/issue explaining how would help)
+install it (somehow)

 # todo

-find out how to install fonts on a mac
+find out how to install fonts on a mac (make a pull request/issue to let me know how)

+feel free to point the countless other mistakes i probably missed in this readme

 # NOTICE